Karam Chand Thapar: Biography

 Thapar established Karam Chand Thapar & Bros.
-Ltd. - the parent company of Karam Chand Thapar & Bros.
+Ltd., the holding company of Karam Chand Thapar & Bros.
 (Coal Sales) Ltd. (KCT).
 Having gained some experience of the coal industry in his youth, Thapar set out to establish his own coal trading business based out of the Jharia coalfields in 1919.
 Soon thereafter, he realized that the epicenter of the coal business was not where the mines were located, but in Calcutta, the then established base of all the large European owned mining companies.

 A year later, in 1920, he set out for Calcutta, the erstwhile capital of India.
 That same year, he started a successful coal distribution business based out of Calcutta.
 As a leader, Thapar managed to consolidate a diverse group of investors and contractors, and incorporate them into his coal distribution network.

 Thapar did not focus on coal alone but also ventured into other fields like paper, textiles, chemicals, sugar as well as banking (Oriental Bank of Commerce) and insurance (United Indian Insurance).
 In 1929, the flagship parent company of the Thapar Group, Karam Chand Thapar & Bros.
 Ltd., was formed.
 In the course of time, various companies owned and/or managed by K Thapar were brought under its umbrella.